Freelancer Tax Deductions: Common Expenses You May Be Able to Claim

 If you are running a website, a blog, or a media creation hustle, you can write off 100% of the costs for:

-- Website Infrastructure: Domain name renewals (GoDaddy, Namecheap), web hosting (SiteGround, Bluehost), and premium WordPress themes.
+- Website Infrastructure: Domain name renewals, web hosting (SiteGround, Bluehost), and premium WordPress themes.

 - Creation Tools: Subscriptions to Adobe Creative Cloud, Canva Pro, or specialized AI-generated video and image editing software.